pmuens/awesome-serverless/README.md

 - [Fn support for the Serverless Framework](https://serverless.com/blog/fn-project-serverless/) - Announcement blog post of the Fn integration with the Serverless Framework.
 - [React to any cloud event](https://serverless.com/blog/react-to-any-cloud-event-hosted-event-gateway/) - Announcement blog post for the hosted version of the Event Gateway.
 - [REST API with Serverless Components](https://serverless.com/blog/how-create-rest-api-serverless-components/) - How to create a REST API with pre-written Serverless Components.
+- [CloudEvents and interoperability](https://thenewstack.io/cncfs-cloudevents-spec-could-facilitate-interoperability-across-serverless-platforms/) - How the CloudEvents spec will facilitate interoperability across serverless platforms.

 ## Screencasts